shumeng-ops/Fetch_Data_Modeling/README.md

 Click [here](Fetch%20Data%20Model%20ERD.png) to view a larger version of the ERD.
 ![Fetch ERD](Fetch%20Data%20Model%20ERD.png)

-📍📍**Second Section: Queries to answers predetermined questions**<br><br>
+📍📍**Second Section: Queries to answers predetermined questions**
 - What are the top 5 brands by receipts scanned for most recent month?
 - How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?

-To answer the above questions, I created a data mart called [top5_brands_scanned_monthly](models/marts/top5_brands_scanned_monthly.sql) to track the top 5 brands based on the number of scanned receipts each month.
-This common use case allows us to easily determine the top 5 brands for any selected month using this table.
+To address the questions above, I created a data mart named [top5_brands_scanned_monthly](models/marts/top5_brands_scanned_monthly.sql) to monitor the top 5 brands according to the number of scanned receipts each month.
+This is a common use case, and by structuring it as a data mart, we ensure that the table can easily provide the top 5 brands for any chosen month.